 - Also, remember that many canned foods can be eaten cold.

 Don't Drink The Water...Until You're Sure It's Safe

 Flooding can contaminate public water supplies and wells.
 In addition the water treatment plants may not be operating.
 All water sources should be considered unsafe until they are tested and the proper authorities tell you it is okay to drink.
 Until that time, here is information on what you can do to make the water safer for you and your family:

 - A good supply of clean water is a top priority in an emergency.
 During the day, a person who is normally active will consume at least two quarts of water a day.
 This amount can double during hotter weather.

 - Safe drinking water includes distilled or bottled water that has not come into contact with floodwater.

 - For infants, use only pre-prepared, canned baby formula.
 Use powdered formulas only when they are prepared with bottled water.

 - Bring water to a rolling boil and keep it there for at least 1 full minute.
-THIS IS THE ONLY SURE WAY TO KILL HARMFUL ORGANISMS.
+Then, let it cool before using.